de-Bivort-Lab/behavior-mapping/README.txt

-This code is provided to facilitate understanding of the methods described in **preprint**.
+This code is provided to facilitate understanding of the methods described in "Systematic exploration of unsupervised methods for mapping behavior".
 It is not intended to be run as a whole.
 Instead, individual data preparation, processing and presentation methods are documented in the hope that they can be adapted to run on foreign data sets without great effort.

 The codebase was developed to run on MATLAB (2015b or later) under OS X and Linux.
 This is mostly due to the use of the hard-coded paths relative to ~.